fusioncharts/dev_centre_docs/chart-guide/chart-configurations/canvas.md

 To set gradient fill for the canvas follow the steps given below:

-* Specify the hex codes of the gradient colors separated by comma using the `canvasBgColor` attribute.
+* Specify the hex codes of the gradient colors separated by a comma using the `canvasBgColor` attribute.

 * Set the transparency of the background color using the `canvasBgAlpha` attribute.

-* Set the canvas background ratio in percentage for gradients separated by comma using the `canvasBgRatio` attribute.
+* Set the canvas background ratio in percentage for gradients separated by a comma using the `canvasBgRatio` attribute.

-* Specify canvas background angle (in degrees) in case of gradient.
+* Specify canvas background angle (in degrees) in case of a gradient.
 Valid range is `0` to `360`.

 Refer to the code below: